skops-dev/skops/docs/model_card.rst

     })

-Furthermore, you can select existing sections (as well as their subsections) using :meth:`Card.select`, and you can delete sections using :meth:`Card.delete`:
+Furthermore, you can select existing sections (as well as their subsections) using :meth:`.Card.select`, and you can delete sections using :meth:`.Card.delete`:

 .. code-block:: python